adelimon/vanity-numbers-connect/deployment/README.md

   * bash
   * AWS CLI
   * [jq](https://stedolan.github.io/jq/)
-* You have an AWS account with permissions to create IAM roles, DynamoDB tables, and Lambda functions.
+* You have an AWS account with permissions to create Cloudformation stacks, create IAM roles, DynamoDB tables, and Lambda functions.
 # Deploying
 In order to deploy to your AWS account, run the `apply.sh` script while in the `deployment` directory.
+The script references other scripts so staying in the same directory is needed.

 This will run the CloudFormation scripts and create a new stack in your account called `voicefoundry-ajd`.

 You can run this using standard AWS access methods (access key and secret), or a profile.
 To run the with a profile provide the `--profile` switch, as in the command below `./apply.sh --profile myprofile`.
+This is how I ran the scripts as I have access to a few AWS accounts.

 The `apply.sh` script executes the following steps:
 * Create the `voicefoundry-ajd` stack, with the following resources: two DynamoDB tables, one Lambda, one custom resource Lambda, and one IAM role that is used by both Lambdas.
 Note that the Lambda created by the CloudFormation YAML is a placeholder.